MarinaNitze/progress-dashboard/strategies/Make a plan to keep children and youth connected to their supportive adults.md

 ---
+layout: layouts/strategy.liquid
+templateEngineOverride: md,njk
 title: Make a plan to keep children and youth connected to their supportive adults
-order: 5
 tags:
   - strategy
   - supportive-relationships
-layout: layouts/strategy.liquid
-templateEngineOverride: md,njk
+order: 5
+resources:
+  - Heart map template
+  - Permanency pact
+  - Hawaii manual on maintaining connections
+  - Relative notification letter
+  - Wisconsin kin engagement guide
+  - Iowa child protective services assessment
 ---
 Long-term, consistent relationships with supportive adults are critical to a child or youth’s well-being.
 Supportive adults can provide emotional support, stability, and a sense of belonging, as well as practical support like transportation, tutoring, and advice.

 But if a supportive adult can't serve as the caregiver, it requires more intention and effort to maintain the relationship.
 Create a plan to maintain connections so that children and youth have people they can rely on.